COALITION OF FLORIDA FARMWORKER

 STEVENS AMENDMENT

-The Coalition of Florida Farmworker Organizations, Inc.; is supported by the Administration of Children and Families of the U.S. Department of Health and Human Services as part of an award totaling $849,257 (52%) and $779,967 (48%) financed from non-governmental sources.
+The Coalition of Florida Farmworker Organizations, Inc., is supported by the U.S. Department of Health and Human Services as part of an award totaling $983,387 (80%); Other federal funds are $80,716 (6%); $56,700 (5%) is financed from local governmental funds, and $109,425 (9%) is from non-governmental sources.